 - Try to maintain ideal body weight.
 If you are overweight or obese, embark on a program of weight loss, dietary changes, vitamin supplementation and exercise for 3 to 6 months before you plan to conceive.

 - If you are using testosterone, discontinue it as soon as possible.
 Testosterone wipes out sperm within 8 to 12 weeks.
 It may take up to a year for normal sperm production to return.
 It’s basically a male contraceptive drug.
 You should also consider freezing sperm before initiating testosterone treatment.

 - Drink caffeine and alcohol in moderation, try not to smoke cigarettes, and limit marijuana inhalation.

 - Adopt activities that combat stress – meditation, acupuncture, exercise, or changes in relationship dynamics or work schedule.
 Small efforts break the cycle of inflammation caused by stress.
 Getting 7 hours of sleep a night also reduces stress.

-What if you’re not ready for a baby, how do you stop the effects of aging on sperm – where is the “pause button?”
-The answer is sperm banking.
+What if you’re not ready for a baby, how do you stop the effects of aging on sperm – the answer is sperm banking.
 Sperm freezing is safe and has been performed for over 50 years.
 You can bank the sperm from multiple ejaculations and rest assured that they will be the same “age” as the day they were frozen!